 (Okay yeah, if I distressed your geek-meter I do know that last bit came from Mighty Mouse).

-Yeah, what they said… LOL The caterpillars do minimal damage to the fennel and bring in hoards of predatory wasps.
+Yeah, what they said… LOL The caterpillars do minimal damage to the seed heads and bring in hoards of predatory wasps.
 So, win/win.
 The caterpillars stay.
 You can read the rest of the article at How to Use Fennel (or Dill) to Keep Caterpillars Off Your Vegetable Plants

 Cosmetic Uses for Fennel